 Grief is the natural response to the loss of something or someone important to you.
-It is how your whole self responds to loss.
+It is how your whole self responds to and copes with loss.
 It can include emotions, thoughts, physical sensations (heartache is real), and changes in the way you think.
-It is something everyone inevitably experiences eventually and it is completely unique to individuals and each situation.
-No two experiences of grief are the same.
+Grief and coping with loss is something everyone inevitably experiences eventually and it is completely unique to individuals and each situation.
+No two individual experiences of coping with grief are the same.

 Grief is often related to a death, but not always.
 People grieve when:

 - experiencing trauma

 There are no rules about what is or is not okay to grieve.

 When it comes to coping with grief and loss, each person’s response is unique; it can sometimes feel unnatural or even awkward at times.
 There is no right or wrong way to cope with loss and no definition of what is and is not okay to grieve or feel like you have lost.
 We have grief and loss lesson plans within these handouts that will help you reflect on how YOU are currently grieving.